 The Department of Human Services has rules around gifting, which could impact pensions.
 The government may also consider whether or not you have a “granny flat interest” in the home, which is an arrangement where you transfer the title of your home to someone else but retain the right to live there for life.
 The Department recommends obtaining legal and financial advice about these matters if you receive a pension.

-Is stamp duty payable on a property gifted to a family member?
+Is stamp duty payable on a property gifted to a family member or another person?

 Stamp duty – sometimes called transfer duty – is a fee that the government charges to make a change to a title.
 It is typically calculated according to the type and value of the property.
 Mr Bezbradica said that’s why an official property valuation is usually required prior to any title transfer.
 However, if you are transferring the title to a family member, an exemption could apply in a limited range of circumstances.
 Each state and territory has different rules when it comes to stamp duty and exemption, he said, so it could pay to obtain expert advice from someone used to dealing with your state or territory’s laws in this area, such as a local conveyancing solicitor.

 Unfortunately, stamp duty is typically payable in the “vast majority” of property title transfers, Mr Bezbradica said.
 He said he had many clients who incorrectly assumed they were automatically exempt from paying stamp duty just because they were transferring a property to a relative, but this is usually not true.
 However, there are some exceptions (discussed below), especially around transferring titles to spouses.

 In New South Wales, there are certain exemptions available.
 No transfer duty is payable if the transfer is between married couples and de facto partners and the house is your principal place of residence, and you could be exempt from paying it if a domestic relationship breaks up and a title transfer is required.
 However, stamp duty could be payable in other circumstances, such as if the family home is used for other purposes, such as running a business, or if the owners are living overseas.